AC Pavia 1911 SSD

-Pavia Calcio 1911 Società Sportiva Dilettantistica, or more simply Pavia, is an Italian football club, based in Pavia, Lombardy.
-Pavia plays in Serie D in 2025-26.
+Pavia Calcio 1911 Società Sportiva Dilettantistica, or more simply Pavia, is an Italian football club based in Pavia, Lombardy, that plays in Serie D, the fourth tier of Italian football.

 History

-The club was founded in 2016 as Associazione Calcio Pavia 1911.
+The club was founded in 1911, with the current society being founded in 2016 as Associazione Calcio Pavia 1911.
 Benny Carbone played for the club from 2008 to 2010, before becoming the coach at the end of the 2010–11 season, saving the team from relegation.

 Colors and badge

 The team's colors are blue, white and black.